SSO Chamber Series

-Concerto for 2 Violins in A minor, RV 522
+Concerto for Two Violins in A minor, RV.522

-Concerto Grosso No. 1 in G major, Op.6
+Concerto Grosso in G major, Op.
+6 No. 1

-Concerto Grosso No. 1 in D major, Op.6
+Concerto Grosso in D major, Op.
+6 No. 1

 “Entreé de Polymnie” from Les Boréades

-Concerto for 4 Violins in B minor, RV 580
+Concerto for Four Violins and Cello in B minor, RV.580

-Concerto Grosso No. 1 in B-flat major, Op.3
+Concerto Grosso in B-flat major, Op.
+3 No. 1

 Photographs and videos will be taken at the event in which you may appear.
 Such photographs and videos may be displayed or published on SSG’s website, social media platforms, publications and publicity materials.